 There has been a bit of good news as of late for us avid tea drinkers though because apparently, we're more creative and focused than those (odd) people who don't drink tea.

 Sounds about right to us.

-A new study published in the Food Quality and Preference journal claims that because tea contains both caffeine and theanine, the beverage has the ability to make drinkers more alert and creative within minutes of consuming it.
+A study published in the Food Quality and Preference journal claims that because tea contains both caffeine and theanine, the beverage has the ability to make drinkers more alert and creative within minutes of consuming it.

 "Two biological ingredients, caffeine and theanine, have beneficial effects on attention, which is an indispensable part of cognitive function."

 The study involved two groups of young people with an average age of 23.